fbpx

 Ukraine Humanitarian Crisis

-CORE is on the ground in Ukraine, Poland and Romania, supporting critical needs of refugees and IDPs.
+CORE is on the ground in Ukraine supporting critical needs of families and individuals throughout the country.

 You can help empower Ukrainians.